Chronosymbolic/Chronosymbolic-Learning/README.md

     - Specify the log file (which records how the tool solves the CHC system) using `-l FILE_NAME`

-    - Specify directory name using `-r -f DIR_NAME` to run a test suite (logs are automatically generated in log/DIR_NAME)
+    - Specify directory name using `-r -f DIR_NAME` to run a test suite (logs are automatically generated in log/DIR_NAME, see `experiment/README.md` to better understand the logs)
         - e.g. `python test.py -f tests/safe/ -a -r -v -t 360 -o result/result.log`

     - Or specify a file list using `-b -f FILELIST` (run files specified in the file list whose format is one file path in each line)